-The GSMA Mobile for Development Disaster Response Programme will work with mobile operators to determine how they can most effectively support each other and improve preparedness and resilience among networks in disasters.
-The programme will also identify how the mobile industry can best help affected citizens and humanitarian organisations on the ground following a crisis.
+The GSMA Mobile for Development Disaster Response Programme works with mobile operators to determine how they can most effectively support each other and improve preparedness and resilience among networks in disasters.
+The programme works to identify how the mobile industry can best help affected citizens and humanitarian organisations on the ground following a crisis.

-Through research and engagement with mobile and humanitarian stakeholders, the GSMA will build a community where it can share best practices and create a robust, coordinated response mechanism to harness the power of the mobile network.
-The Disaster Response Programme will also make recommendations on the most effective support that the industry can provide to mobile operators, humanitarian actors and affected populations.
+Through research and engagement with mobile and humanitarian stakeholders, the GSMA aims to create a community where it can share best practices and create a robust, coordinated response mechanism to harness the power of the mobile network.
+The Disaster Response Programme makes recommendations on the most effective support that the industry can provide to mobile operators, humanitarian actors and affected populations.

-The Disaster Response team will work with humanitarian organisations, governments, NGOs and the broader mobile ecosystem on a national, regional and global basis to drive the creation and adoption of coordinated, impactful solutions and practices that leverage the ubiquity of the mobile technology.
+The Disaster Response team works with humanitarian organisations, governments, NGOs and the broader mobile ecosystem on a national, regional and global basis to drive the creation and adoption of coordinated, impactful solutions and practices that leverage the ubiquity of the mobile technology.

-Through this global initiative, the GSMA will build a blueprint fostering strengthened collaboration between mobile ecosystem members.
+Through this global initiative, the GSMA is building a blueprint fostering strengthened collaboration between mobile ecosystem members.
 This blueprint will improve network preparedness and restoration, and provide more effective, coordinated support to humanitarian organisations and populations impacted by crisis.